blurredhour/tower/wizard tower/Understanding Analysis - Stephen Abbott.md

 $$
 p^2 = 2q^2
 $$
-now this states that  is an even number and as that square root of an even number is always even then that means that *p* is also even. now if we write that
+now this states that $p^2$ is an even number and as that square root of an even number is always even then that means that $p$ is also even. now if we write that
 $$
 p = 2r
 $$
-and we substitute p into the former equation then we get.
+and we substitute $p$ into the former equation then we get.
 $$
 (2r)^2 = 2q^2
 $$